Home

 In 1912 he moved to Buchanan and set up a pattern shop in partnership with two sons, Earl and Clyde.
 Their first job here was a $1,900 contract to make patterns for the American Foundry Company.
 They also did a great deal of pattern work for the Clark Equipment company, and during the First World War they made many patterns for truck wheels and other equipment used on the battlefields of Europe.
 About this time their first small shop became inadequate and they bought the old Advent Christian Church building on Oak street, where the Buchanan Pattern Works are now located.

-Earl Bristol (standing, right) with family and friends -- standing, l-r: employee Paul Schuler, Frank Miller, Bud and Lee Miller, Vera and Fred Miller, Lottie Bristol and employee Garner.
-Seated, l-r: Eleanor and Millie Miller, Ruth Bristol.
+Earl Bristol (standing, right) -- also standing, l-r: employee Paul Schuler, Frank Miller, Bud and Lee Miller, Vera and Fred Miller, Lottie Bristol, employee Garner.
+Seated, l-r: Eleanor and Millie Miller, Ruth Bristol - courtesy Buchanan District Library

 Obituary, 1929